bustosjuan/aws-deeplens-recipes/content/400_advanced/410_build_a_custom_ml/416_connect_iot/416e_configure_raspberry_pi/_index.md

 sudo python setup.py install
 ```

-4. Make sure that the Raspberry Pi and the AWS DeepLens are connected to the internet using the same local network.
+**6. Make sure that the Raspberry Pi and the AWS DeepLens are connected to the internet using the same local network.**

-5. On Raspberry Pi, run the following command using the IP address of the DeepLens that we looked up in the IoT console in the previous step.
-You can use Ctrl + C to stop the ping command.
+**7. On Raspberry Pi, run the following command using the IP address of the DeepLens that we looked up in the IoT console in the previous step.
+You can use Ctrl + C to stop the ping command.**

 ```bash
 ping <ip-address-of-DeepLens>